salterh/DDayPi/README.md

 This guide assumes you have a fresh install of Raspberry Pi (previously Raspbian) Bullseye.
 If you have not done this, you can find instructions [here](https://www.raspberrypi.com/software/).

 - Open the Command Line Interface (CLI) and type in:
-- sudo date --set='<year month day hour:minute>' && reboot
+- sudo date --set='yearmonthday hour:minute' && reboot
 	- e.g. sudo date --set='20221125 10:51' && reboot

 - Connect to WiFi.